Zhaofeng-Tian/ECPP/README.md

-# ECPP
-Code for paper "Cutting Edge Method to Cut the Edge for Robot Mowing" by Zhaofeng Tian
+# "Cutting Edge Method to Cut the Edge for Robot Mowing"
+Code for paper |
+by Zhaofeng Tian |
 [Paper Website](https://sites.google.com/view/cutedge)

 # How to Use